cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/pipeline_management.rst.txt

 Pipeline Management
 ====================

-This guide covers how to effectively manage data pipelines in Watcher.
+This guide covers how to effectively manage data pipelines in Watcher, including execution tracking, hierarchical workflows, and organizational best practices.

 Creating Pipelines
 ------------------